notthemostcommon/Node-A-Or-Nay-Web/project-worksheet.md

 ## Issues and Resolutions
  Use this section to list of all major issues encountered and their resolution.

+ -Search feature

+ -User Auth: simple copy and paste and changing didn't work, had issues troubleshooting bc i didn't understand what was going on so spent time trying to learn the different modules.
+Ultimately, the issue was the bodyparser.json I had grabbed from a previous file was wrong.
+I needed to remove the .json and worked.

+ -req.user - grab and send to the back/ render on the front end

+ - posting to favorites to db - values posting as null

 #### SAMPLE.....
 **ERROR**: app.js:34 Uncaught SyntaxError: Unexpected identifier